lakhotiaharshit/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Namaste! <em class="fas fa-praying-hands fa-fw"> </em> I am Harshit, it is a Hindi word which means Happiness.
-That picture on the right/top is me happily chasing my wife in Barcelona.
-I was born and raised in India and I currently live in Amsterdam.
+Namaste! <em class="fas fa-praying-hands fa-fw"> </em> I am Harshit, iwhich isn't just a name but a promise of 'Happiness' in Hindi.
+See that vibrant snapshot on the right/top?
+That's me, caught in a merry chase behind my wife on the cobbled streets of Barcelona.
+While my roots reach deep into the Indian soil, I've found a new home amidst Amsterdam's serene canals.

 Since childhood I dreamt of becoming scientist.
-Hence I went on to do my Ph.d. in Physics from [MPQ](www.mpq.mpg.de) in the field of ultrafast optics and BS-MS from [IISER, Kolkata](www.iiserkol.ac.in).
-I am a python enthusiast working at Microsoft.
+This led me on a journey to dive deep into the world of Physics.
+I earned my Ph.D. from [MPQ](www.mpq.mpg.de), mastering the attosend ultfrast optics, and my foundational BS-MS from [IISER, Kolkata](www.iiserkol.ac.in).

+My professional journey took a detour into the tech world, where I coded as a software developer at [Microsoft](https://azure.microsoft.com/en-gb/solutions/quantum-computing/technology/).
+Later, the allure of finance led me to model validation, first at [ABN AMRO](https://www.abnamro.com/) and now, I work as the Lead Validator at [Rabobank](https://www.rabobank.com/), ensuring that our models stand robust in preventing society against finacial economic crime.